isaacnmm/pestpolicy-hugo2XX/content/posts/best-shoes-for-surgical-techs/index.md

 Besides that, the hook-and-loop design with the stylish button addition delivers a more secure fit.
 The shoe also provides enough arch support.
 The heel bumper provides additional comfort and support.

-Furthermore, this [womens dress shoe](https://pestpolicy.com/best-womens-dress-shoes-for-flat-feet/) features a removable footbed that incorporates memory foam, latex, and cork.
+Furthermore, this [womens dress shoe](https://pestpolicy.com/best-womens-dress-shoes-for-flat-feet/)features a removable footbed that incorporates memory foam, latex, and cork.
 The footbed conforms to the natural shape of the wearers foot.
 You can also replace the footbed with custom orthotics.

 In addition, the rocker outsole provides good traction on surfaces giving you the confidence you need to walk on those hospital surfaces.
 The outsole design also helps to reduce pressure and stress on joints and muscles.
 Pros: - Excellent arch support - Durable leather upper - Available in various color options - Highly comfortable - Allows use of orthotics